rishit5/rishit5/README.md

 👋 Hello, I'm Rishit!

 🎓 Currently pursuing a Master's in Computer Science at Arizona State University.
-3+ years working as Software Development Engineer 2 at Amazon.
+3+ years of work experience as Software Development Engineer 2 at Amazon.

 💻 Passionate about machine learning and data analytics.
 My recent project involved building a foundational model for chest X-ray analysis, showcasing my expertise in Python, statistical methods, and machine learning algorithms.